Kevin Jennings: Early life, family and education

+Teaching career

-Jennings then attended and received a bachelor's degree magna cum laude in history from Harvard University, where he delivered the Harvard Oration at the 1985 commencement.
-He became a high school history teacher, first at Moses Brown School in Providence, Rhode Island, from 1985 to 1987, and then at Concord Academy in Concord, Massachusetts, from 1987 to 1995, where he was chair of the history department.
+He became a high school history teacher, first at Moses Brown School in Providence, Rhode Island, from 1985 to 1987.
+He then taught at Concord Academy in Concord, Massachusetts, from 1987 to 1995, where he was chair of the history department.
 In 1992, the Edward Calesa Foundation named Jennings one of fifty "Terrific Teachers Making a Difference".
 Most of his students accepted him when he revealed his sexual identity after years of keeping it secret.

 GLSEN and writing

 While at Concord Academy in 1988, Jennings started the nations' first gay-straight alliance together with a female student.
 Jennings then co-founded the Gay and Lesbian Independent School Teacher Network (GLISTeN) in Boston in 1990, to address the problems facing LGBT students.
 It held its first conference the following year, when it changed its name to the Gay and Lesbian School Teachers Network (GLSTN).
 The organization started out as a small local one but gained a strong supportive reaction.
 In 1992, Jennings was appointed by Governor William Weld to co-chair the Education Committee of the Governor's Commission on Gay and Lesbian Youth.
 He was the principal author of "Making Schools Safe for Gay & Lesbian Youth", a commission report.
 The Massachusetts State Board of Education adopted the report as policy in May 1993, and the state became the first in the U.S. to outlaw discrimination of public school students on the basis of sexual orientation in December 1993.

-In 1993, Jennings was named a Joseph Klingenstein Fellow at Columbia University's Teachers College, from which he received his master's degree in interdisciplinary studies in education in 1994.
 In 1994, he wrote Becoming Visible: A Reader in Gay & Lesbian History for High School and College Students, the "first book of its kind" for a high school audience.
-Jennings moved GLSTN to New York to accompany his studying, and decided to make the organization national in scope.
+Jennings moved GLSTN to New York to accompany his studying, and he decided to make the organization national in scope.
 In doing so, he also changed its name to the Gay, Lesbian and Straight Education Network (GLSEN), to give it a broader focus.
 The organization seeks to end discrimination, harassment, and bullying based on sexual orientation and gender identity.
 In both 1995 and 1996, Jennings was in Out magazine's list of "Top 100 Newsmakers and Earthshakers".

 In 1997, Newsweek magazine named Jennings to its "Century Club" of people likely to make a difference in the 21st century.
-Jennings earned an M.B.A. from New York University's Stern School of Business in 1999.
-By that year, GLSEN was headquartered in the Chelsea, Manhattan neighborhood of New York City and had a staff of 18 and budget of $2.5 million.
+By 1999, Jennings had earned his MBA, and GLSEN was headquartered in the Chelsea, Manhattan neighborhood of New York City and had a staff of 18 and budget of $2.5 million.